Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 Last Updated:

-While you can expect some changes in your vision as the years go by, some deviations may be a sign of open-angle glaucoma.
-Potential signs of the condition include blurry vision or an inability to see from the side (peripheral vision).
+Our bodies – and particularly our eyesight – changes as we get older.
+While you can expect some normal changes in your vision as the years go by, certain deviations may be a sign of open-angle glaucoma.
+Potential signs of open-angle glaucoma include blurry vision or an inability to see from the side (also called peripheral vision).

-The symptoms of open-angle glaucoma are only noticeable once the damage is irreversible, and that is why prevention and early detection are key.
-Monitoring your eyesight, maintaining a healthy diet, and wearing protective glasses, if you are an athlete, can help you prevent and treat open-angle glaucoma.
+The symptoms of open-angle glaucoma are only noticeable once the damage has been done – and the damage is irreversible, which is why prevention and early detection are key.
+Monitoring your eyesight, maintaining a healthy diet, and wearing protective glasses if you are an athlete can help you prevent and treat open-angle glaucoma.

 Table of Contents